 How Do You Know If You Need a New Garage Door?

 If you can’t remember the last time you replaced your garage door, you might want to consider a new one.
-A brand-new unit is a wise investment for your property, especially if you’ve had problems with your door in the last couple of years.
+A brand-new unit is a wise home improvement investment for your property, especially if you’ve had problems with your garage door system in the last couple of years.
 Consider upgrading your garage door if you’re experiencing any of these conditions.

 1. Your Garage Door Is Noisy

 A garage door should be reasonably quiet as it opens and closes.
 Older doors tend to make noise due to dirt or debris.
-While some of these sounds are harmless, they could be a sign that your door needs a replacement.
+While some of these sounds are harmless, they could be a sign that you need a garage door replacement.
 Ignoring these issues for too long could damage your garage door beyond repair and may even damage the door opening.

 Besides your door, the garage door opener could also be noisy, especially if there’s debris or rust around the chain.
 Upgrade the opener to one that has a smoother operation, like a belt-drive system with an AC motor.

 Due to moisture and UV damage, wood garage door panels could rot, decompose or lose their color if you haven’t properly maintained them.
 The sagging panels may reduce the aesthetic appeal of your house, and they typically need to be replaced.
 If the door isn’t made of wood, sagging could be a more severe issue.